Geek Squad: Uniforms and vehicles

 The Minnesota Historical Society added the official uniform to its permanent collection in 2000.

 Geek Squad Autotechs and GSIs (Home Theater Installers) wear a grey button-up work shirt or black short sleeved and collared dress shirt with the Geek Squad logo on the front and optional certification patches on the arms.
 Matching pants or shorts are worn as well as a bright orange undershirt.
 These agents also have the option of wearing a grey Geek Squad hat and/or black Geeks Squad nylon jacket.

 Prior to 2016, Double Agents and Special Agents drove black-and-white Volkswagen New Beetles (dubbed "Geekmobiles") with an orange-and-black company logo on the door.
 Geekmobiles in California are all-black with white roof and running boards due to a request by the California Highway Patrol that the vehicles no longer resemble the paint scheme of their police vehicles (a violation of California law).
 In 2016, Geek Squad began phasing out the New Beetles and replacing them with Toyota Prius Cs.

-The Double Agent program in the UK ceased in late 2012.
-All technical support services continued in store or via Mission Control, Tulketh Mill.
-From here, the Covert or Covert Operations Agent title was established, Agents from Covert Operations are responsible for the technical support of desktop or laptop devices.
-They provide support for a narrow range of approved issues verbally over the phone, or Agents will connect to clients devices remotely and fix any issues if the computer is able to connect to the internet.
+Geek Squad Agents that leave their roles, are referred to internally, as “Sleeper Agents”- a common quote when saying farewell to an Agent going sleeper is “await the signal”, as a reference to the Bat-Signal from Batman, used to call the superhero in a time of need.
+The idea is that Geek Squad has always been known to be welcoming of former Agents looking to return for a job, and to wish them luck in their endeavors.